worlddemocrats/federation/CONSTITUTION.md

 ### Section 4.
 Factions

 Factions may be formed within the World Democrats by members who share a common political or ideological perspective.
-Factions shall have the right to nominate candidates for the Representative Assembly and contribute to the formulation of policy and strategy within the organization.
+Factions shall have the right to nominate a faction list on the election of the Representative Assembly.
+They are expected to maintain regular communication with their members, promote democratic decision-making within the faction, and present a unified position during the Representative Assembly's meetings.

 ### Section 5.
 Executive Committee